-We draw attention to Note 21 to the accompanying financial statements which indicate that the Company has incurred a net loss of INR 30.98 Lakh during the financial year ended 31 March 2021, and as of that date, the Company's accumulated losses amounts to INR 42.98 Lakh resulting in full erosion of its net worth, and current liabilities exceeded its current assets by INR 24,424.60 Lakh.
+5. We draw attention to Note 23 to the accompanying financial statements which indicate that the Company has incurred a net loss of INR 63.12 Lakhs during the financial year ended 31 March 2022, and as of that date, the Company's accumulated losses amounts to INR 106.09 Lakhs resulting in full erosion of its net worth, and current liabilities exceeded its current assets by 2329.02 Lakhs.
 Also, the Company does not have any business or operations since incorporation.

-These conditions, along with other matters as set forth in the aforesaid note, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-However, basis the factors mentioned in aforesaid note to the financial statements, management is of the view that the going concern basis of accounting is appropriate.
-Our opinion is not modified in respect of this matter.
+These conditions, along with other matters as set forth in the aforesaid note, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as going concern.